 While it might be frightening to see if your toddler’s eyes turn pink with infection, there is no need to panic.
 To calm your fears, let us explain the condition, and why if you suspect pink eye in your toddler, then it is best to visit your kids’ eye doctor.

-There are four types of pink eye: viral, bacterial, allergic and irritant.
+There are four types of pink eye in toddlers: viral, bacterial, allergic, and irritant.

 - Viral pink eye is a contagious version of conjunctivitis that’s caused by a virus.
 It is similar to the same virus as the common cold.